 - No matter how great your family is, your hometown is, or your internet connection is, being a missionary influences your sense of belonging.

 - It is more discussed now than it had been, but because you may be support-based, there is a pressure to perform.
 An identity in Christ relieves the pressure to perform, as it is based in love, not works.
 In a recent newsletter I wrote: “The last three years I have set out like I was in a courtroom and you were the judge.
 I have presented evidence that your faith and support in me are not in vain.
-In part, I wanted to educate you about Velvet Ashes.
+In part, I wanted to educate you about XYZ ministry.
 But a greater part was to let you see exhibit A: look at what Amy is doing! and exhibit B: look at what Amy is doing over here! and exhibit C: More doing folks!
 I have crossed another line in my newsletter-writing career.
 I feel secure here.
-You know what Velvet Ashes is.
+You know what XYZ ministry is.
 You know who I am.
 You know the heart of what I am trying to help foster in the world.
-The spirit of scarcity is not the The Spirit I follow.”
+The spirit of scarcity is not the the Holy Spirit I follow.”

 - The results of your work are not always seen.
 I’m working on a project involving my newsletters from the mid-90s and in rereading them, I’m reminded of people we had been investing in and praying for.
 In many cases, they did not become Christians.
 But that was twenty years ago and I’m wondering where they are spiritually now.